Welcome to the APPG on HIV & AIDS

 On this website, you can read reports published by the Group, see examples of where we have raised issues about HIV and AIDS in Parliament and find out how to stay in touch with our work.

 We value very highly the advice, guidance and support that we get from people living with HIV, NGOs and professionals outside Parliament.
-We hope that this website not only increases the information people can obtain about the Group, it also increases the dialogue between politicians and the people who are coping with the reality of life with HIV.
+We hope that this website not only increases the information people can obtain about the Group, it also increases the dialogue between politicians and the people who are living with HIV.

 Please note that this is not an official website of the House of Commons or the House of Lords.
 It has not been approved by either House or its committees.
 All-Party Parliamentary Groups are informal groups of Members of both Houses with a common interest in particular issues.
 The views expressed in these webpages are those of the group.